katzgrau/chip/README.md

 Cool.
 But yeah, you could do that with a couple grep commands.

-## Its like tee, grep, and output redirection
+### View some matches in your terminal, stick others in a file

-You are about to run a script that does something nasty, like importing 1,000s of email addresses into an email service that rhymes with 'mailpimp'.
+You're about to run a script that does something nasty, like importing 1,000s of email addresses into an email service that rhymes with 'mailpimp'.
 A whole bunch of status lines get output, along with occaisional errors.

-You want to run the script, see only the errors on the screen, and at the same time, send all output to one file, and all errors to another.
+You want to run the script, see only the errors on the screen, and at the same time, send all output to one file and all errors to another.

 `$ ./email-import | divvy --match0='.*' --log0=output.txt --match1='ERROR' --log1=errors.txt --screen1`

-That should be at least fairly intriguing, especially since you can attach as many match conditions and corresponding handlers as youd like!
+That should be at least fairly intriguing, especially since you can attach as many match conditions and corresponding handlers as you'd like!

-## Its like tail and mail
+### Highlight matches in a terminal, and have errors emailed to you, and logged

 Time for best part!